 A chimney crown is formed concrete on top of the chimney that seals the chimney’s flue to the outer chimney brick.
 The crown is sloped and prevents water damage from rain that seeps down into the masonry or into the joint between the masonry and the chimney flue.
 Over time, the concrete will expand and contract with the change in seasonal temperature, causing it to crack.
 Simple cracks can lead to possible water damage in several areas, including where the fireplace/chimney meets the ceiling or in the attic around the rafters.
 Our Certified Chimney Professionals use an elastomeric sealant that forms a flexible waterproof membrane to repair and protect chimney crowns against water intrusion.
 This repair will provide years of protection and prevent further deterioration of your chimney, saving you money on expensive mortar replacement.
 In the unlikely event the mortar has deteriorated or cracked beyond repair, the crown will have to be chiseled off and replaced with new concrete.

 Trust the chimney experts at Advanced Chimney Sweep for the Best Chimney Repairs throughout Georgia and South Carolina.
-We are serving the CSRA (Central Savannah River Area) and the South Carolina Midlands region, Augusta GA, Evans GA, Dearing GA, Hephzibah GA, Martinez GA, Lexington SC, Aiken SC, Orangeburg SC, Batesburg-Leesville SC, West Columbia SC, Forest Acres SC, Pontiac SC and vicinity.
+We are serving the CSRA (Central Augusta River Area) and the South Carolina Midlands region, Augusta GA, Evans GA, Dearing GA, Hephzibah GA, Martinez GA, Lexington SC, Aiken SC, Orangeburg SC, Batesburg-Leesville SC, West Columbia SC, Forest Acres SC, Pontiac SC and vicinity.